gontcharovd/gontcharovd/README.md

 ### Hi there 👋

-I'm a data consultant who helps aluminium smelters reduce downtime.
+I’m a data engineer who helps sustainability leaders at aluminium smelters process energy and emissions data.

-I write a daily newsletter on digital transformation within the aluminum industry.
-You can subscribe and learn more about me and my work on my [website](https://gontcharov.eu).